jayktee/county-stages/README.md

 Currently:
 * Data only spans 31-Mar-2020 to 5-Apr-2020 as a test.
-* Color is based on number of new cases per day, not stages.

 To-dos:
 * Figure out how to run very large GeoJSON (possibly Sherlock)